 inside any field, groups, pages of your view file to limit their access to those particular groups.

-If You have any query related to Odoo, feel free to ask in comment section.
+If You have any queries related to Odoo, feel free to ask in the comment section.

 You Can Contact Kanak Infosystems LLP.
-For Odoo & Open Soure ERP Services with best Client Support.
+For Odoo & Open Source ERP Services with the best Client Support.
 We also provide Customized Odoo Apps & Themes.
 Check out our latest apps on Odoo App Store and KanakInfosystems App Store.
-You can Call Us on @ +91-9818211679, 011-42143250 or mail us at email@example.com.
+You can Call Us at +91-9818211679, 011-42143250, or mail us at email@example.com.